Dutchess County, New York: Early settlement

 From 1683 to 1715, most of the settlers in Dutchess County were Dutch.
 Many of these moved in from Albany and Ulster counties.
 They settled along the Fishkill Creek and in the areas that are now Poughkeepsie and Rhinebeck.

 From 1715 to 1730, most of the new settlers in Dutchess county were Germans.
 From 1730 until 1775, New Englanders were the primary new settlers in Dutchess County.
+Coles Mills was settled by Elisha Cole from Cape Cod in 1747 at the outlet of Barrett Pond into the West Branch of the Croton River.

 20th century

-Franklin D. Roosevelt lived in his family home in Hyde Park, overlooking the Hudson River.
+Franklin D. Roosevelt was born in Dutchess County.
+He lived in his family home in Hyde Park, overlooking the Hudson River.
 His family's home is now the Home of Franklin D. Roosevelt National Historic Site, managed by the National Park Service.

 Prior to the 1960s, Dutchess County was primarily agricultural.
 Since then the southwestern part (from Poughkeepsie southward and from the Taconic State Parkway westward) of the county has developed into a largely residential area, suburban in character, with many of its residents commuting to jobs in New York City and Westchester County.
 The northern and eastern regions of the county remain rural with large farmlands but at the same time developed residences used during the summer and or on weekends by people living in the New York City urban area.